belfner/algocore/benchmark/algocore_benchmark/README.md

 7. Type Conversions (To/From Float)
 8. Flips (Horizontal, Vertical)

-Each operation is tested across different libraries (Albucore, OpenCV, NumPy, TorchVision) when applicable.
+Each operation is tested across different libraries (Algocore, OpenCV, NumPy, TorchVision) when applicable.

 ## Interpreting Results